Head-to-Head · Updated May 2026

 Phuket

-Phuket Town (the old city, away from the beaches) is genuinely charming — a UNESCO-influenced Sino-Portuguese colonial streetscape of shophouses, Chinese shrines, and excellent local restaurants that most beach tourists never visit.
+Phuket Town (the old city, away from the beaches) is genuinely charming, a Sino-Portuguese colonial streetscape of shophouses, Chinese shrines and excellent local restaurants that most beach tourists never visit.
 The Big Buddha on the Nakkerd Hills is an impressive landmark.
 The Phang Nga Bay tour gives access to extraordinary landscape.
 But Phuket island as a whole has been so thoroughly colonised by resort tourism that the Thai cultural fabric is much harder to access than the equivalent in Bali.
 You have to work for the real Phuket.

 Runner-up on culture